Fractured Spine Recovery in Elderly UK: Causes, Prevention and Treatments

 The most common type of spinal fractures are not actually related to accidents but a weakness of the bones as we get older.
 This ‘thinning’ of the bones may be referred to as osteoporosis and is also the cause of wrist and hip fractures in the elderly.

-Osteoporosis is more common in females following early menopause, but family history, long term steroids, etc. are important and we must not forget men can also suffer from this condition too.
-Therefore, diagnosing osteoporosis early, before fractures happen, is really important.
+This condition is more common in females following early menopause, but family history, long term steroids, etc. are important and we must not forget men can also suffer from this condition too.
+Therefore, diagnosing this condition early, before fractures happen, is really important.
 A good diet, regular exercise and medical treatments can really help to reduce fractures.

 How do you treat spinal fractures?